BrewBlox/brewblox-documentation/docs/dev/decisions/20181102_block_synchronization.md

 The default value for the RabbitMQ exchange is `syncast`.
 This value can be configured in the Spark service.
 This exchange is configured as a topic.

-The routing key is arbitrary, but should be unique for synchronization master + slave pairs. <br>
+The routing key is arbitrary, but should be unique for synchronization master + slave pairs.\
 When calling `/remote/master`, a routing key is generated. `/remote/slave` takes a routing key as argument.

 ### Data